A Basic Torch Image Classification Example with the MNIST Dataset

-We use the very popular MNIST dataset which includes a large number of handwritten digits, and create a neural network that accurately identifies what digit is in an image.
+We use the very popular MNIST dataset, which includes a large number of handwritten digits, and create a neural network that accurately identifies what digit is in an image.

-def download_data(path="./data"): datasets.MNIST(path, train=True, download=True) datasets.MNIST(path, train=False, download=True) print("Done with data download") def preprocess_data(path): transform = transforms.Compose( [ transforms.Resize( (28, 28), interpolation=Image.BILINEAR ), # Resize to 28x28 using bilinear interpolation transforms.ToTensor(), transforms.Normalize( (0.5,), (0.5,) ), # Normalize with mean=0.5, std=0.5 for general purposes ] ) train = datasets.MNIST(path, train=False, download=False, transform=transform) test = datasets.MNIST(path, train=False, download=False, transform=transform) print("Done with data preprocessing") print(f"Number of training samples: {len(train)}") print(f"Number of test samples: {len(test)}")
+import kubetorch as kt import torch import torch.nn as nn import torch.nn.functional as F import torch.optim as optim from PIL import Image from torch.utils.data import DataLoader from torchvision import datasets, transforms def preprocess_data(path): transform = transforms.Compose( [ transforms.Resize( (28, 28), interpolation=Image.BILINEAR ), # Resize to 28x28 using bilinear interpolation transforms.ToTensor(), transforms.Normalize( (0.5,), (0.5,) ), # Normalize with mean=0.5, std=0.5 for general purposes ] ) train = datasets.MNIST(path, train=True, download=True, transform=transform) test = datasets.MNIST(path, train=False, download=True, transform=transform) print("Done with data preprocessing") print(f"Number of training samples: {len(train)}") print(f"Number of test samples: {len(test)}")

 Next, we define a model class.
 We define a very basic feedforward neural network with three fully connected layers.

-class TorchExampleBasic(nn.Module): def __init__(self): super(TorchExampleBasic, self).__init__() self.fc1 = nn.Linear(28 * 28, 128) self.fc2 = nn.Linear(128, 64) self.fc3 = nn.Linear(64, 10) self.device = torch.device("cuda" if torch.cuda.is_available() else "cpu") def forward(self, x): x = x.view(-1, 28 * 28) # Flatten the input x = F.relu(self.fc1(x)) x = F.relu(self.fc2(x)) x = self.fc3(x) return x
+class SimpleNN(nn.Module): def __init__(self): super(SimpleNN, self).__init__() self.fc1 = nn.Linear(28 * 28, 128) self.fc2 = nn.Linear(128, 64) self.fc3 = nn.Linear(64, 10) self.device = torch.device("cuda" if torch.cuda.is_available() else "cpu") def forward(self, x): x = x.view(-1, 28 * 28) # Flatten the input x = F.relu(self.fc1(x)) x = F.relu(self.fc2(x)) x = self.fc3(x) return x

 We also define a trainer class.
 The trainer class has methods to load data, train the model for one epoch, test the model on the test data, and then finally to save the model to S3.

-class SimpleTrainer: def __init__(self): super(SimpleTrainer, self).__init__() self.model = TorchExampleBasic() self.device = torch.device("cuda" if torch.cuda.is_available() else "cpu") self.model.to(self.device) self.epoch = 0 self.train_loader = None self.test_loader = None self.transform = transforms.Compose([transforms.ToTensor()]) self.accuracy = None self.test_loss = None def load_train(self, path, batch_size): data = datasets.MNIST( path, train=True, download=False, transform=self.transform ) self.train_loader = DataLoader(data, batch_size=batch_size, shuffle=True) def load_test(self, path, batch_size): data = datasets.MNIST( path, train=False, download=False, transform=self.transform ) self.test_loader = DataLoader(data, batch_size=batch_size, shuffle=True) def train_model(self, learning_rate=0.001): self.model.train() criterion = nn.CrossEntropyLoss() optimizer = optim.Adam(self.model.parameters(), lr=learning_rate) running_loss = 0.0 for batch_idx, (data, target) in enumerate(self.train_loader): data, target = data.to(self.device), target.to(self.device) optimizer.zero_grad() output = self.model(data) loss = criterion(output, target) loss.backward() optimizer.step() running_loss += loss.item() if batch_idx % 100 == 99: # print every 100 mini-batches print( f"[{self.epoch + 1}, {batch_idx + 1:5d}] loss: {running_loss / 100:.3f}" ) running_loss = 0.0 self.epoch = self.epoch + 1 print("Finished Training") def test_model(self): self.model.eval() test_loss = 0 correct = 0 with torch.no_grad(): for data, target in self.test_loader: data, target = data.to(self.device), target.to(self.device) output = self.model(data) test_loss += F.cross_entropy(output, target, reduction="sum").item() pred = output.argmax(dim=1, keepdim=True) correct += pred.eq(target.view_as(pred)).sum().item() test_loss /= len(self.test_loader.dataset) self.test_loss = test_loss self.accuracy = 100.0 * correct / len(self.test_loader.dataset) print( f"\nTest set: Average loss: {self.test_loss:.4f}, Accuracy: {correct}/{len(self.test_loader.dataset)} ({self.accuracy:.2f}%)\n" ) def predict(self, data): self.model.eval() with torch.no_grad(): data = data.to(self.device) output = self.model(data) pred = output.argmax(dim=1, keepdim=True) return pred.item() def save_model(self, bucket_name, s3_file_path): try: ## Avoid failing if you're just trying the example.
+class SimpleTrainer: def __init__(self, from_checkpoint=None): self.model = SimpleNN() if from_checkpoint: self.model.load_state_dict(torch.load(from_checkpoint)) self.device = torch.device("cuda" if torch.cuda.is_available() else "cpu") self.model.to(self.device) self.epoch = 0 self.train_loader = None self.test_loader = None self.transform = transforms.Compose([transforms.ToTensor()]) self.accuracy = None self.test_loss = None def load_train(self, path, batch_size, download=False): data = datasets.MNIST( path, train=True, download=download, transform=self.transform ) self.train_loader = DataLoader(data, batch_size=batch_size, shuffle=True) def load_test(self, path, batch_size, download=False): data = datasets.MNIST( path, train=False, download=download, transform=self.transform ) self.test_loader = DataLoader(data, batch_size=batch_size, shuffle=True) def train_model(self, learning_rate=0.001): self.model.train() criterion = nn.CrossEntropyLoss() optimizer = optim.Adam(self.model.parameters(), lr=learning_rate) running_loss = 0.0 for batch_idx, (data, target) in enumerate(self.train_loader): data, target = data.to(self.device), target.to(self.device) optimizer.zero_grad() output = self.model(data) loss = criterion(output, target) loss.backward() optimizer.step() running_loss += loss.item() if batch_idx % 100 == 99: # print every 100 mini-batches print( f"[{self.epoch + 1}, {batch_idx + 1:5d}] loss: {running_loss / 100:.3f}" ) running_loss = 0.0 self.epoch = self.epoch + 1 print("Finished Training") def test_model(self): self.model.eval() test_loss = 0 correct = 0 with torch.no_grad(): for data, target in self.test_loader: data, target = data.to(self.device), target.to(self.device) output = self.model(data) test_loss += F.cross_entropy(output, target, reduction="sum").item() pred = output.argmax(dim=1, keepdim=True) correct += pred.eq(target.view_as(pred)).sum().item() test_loss /= len(self.test_loader.dataset) self.test_loss = test_loss self.accuracy = 100.0 * correct / len(self.test_loader.dataset) print( f"\nTest set: Average loss: {self.test_loss:.4f}, Accuracy: {correct}/{len(self.test_loader.dataset)} ({self.accuracy:.2f}%)\n" ) def predict(self, data): self.model.eval() with torch.no_grad(): data = data.to(self.device) output = self.model(data) pred = output.argmax(dim=1, keepdim=True) return pred.item() def save_model(self, bucket_name, s3_file_path): try: ## Avoid failing if you're just trying the example.
 Need to setup S3 access. import io import boto3 buffer = io.BytesIO() torch.save(self.model.state_dict(), buffer) buffer.seek(0) # Rewind the buffer to the beginning s3 = boto3.client("s3") s3.upload_fileobj(buffer, bucket_name, s3_file_path) print("uploaded checkpoint") except: print("did not upload checkpoint") def return_status(self): status = { "epochs_trained": self.epoch, "loss_test": self.test_loss, "accuracy_test": self.accuracy, } return status

 if __name__ == "__main__":